There are ten great smart telescopes on the market right now – each with their pros and cons.

 1. Budget Smart Telescopes (up to $500)

-- Dwarflab Dwarf 3 – Just released in late-2024 and the smallest & lightest option
+- Dwarflab Dwarf 3 – Just released in late-2024 – an upgrade to the popular Dwarf 2

 - ZWO Seestar S50 – Well-loved for its imaging capacity